 Schools within Palestinian refugee camps are widely known to be underdeveloped, lacking many of the basic resources to fulfill their students’ educational needs.
-Volunteers will therefore be presented with the opportunity to work directly inside schools to help fill this disparity, while also having the opportunity to collaborate with human rights organizations, community centers, and international NGOs to advocate for the rights of refugees.
-Participants will also create educational workshops with a specific audience in mind, such as Palestinian children, youth, or women, to teach new skills while also fostering meaningful cultural exchange.
+Volunteers will, therefore, be presented with the opportunity to work directly inside schools to help fill this disparity while also having the opportunity to collaborate with human rights organizations, community centers, and international NGOs to advocate for the rights of refugees.
+Participants will also create educational workshops with a specific audience, such as Palestinian children, youth, or women, to teach new skills while fostering meaningful cultural exchange.

 This volunteer program is ideal for those with an interest in political science, human rights, or the politics of the Middle East who would like to pursue a career in teaching or humanitarian aid.
-The program spans anywhere from 1-13 weeks depending upon your preference, and during that time you will reside in Hebron with a Palestinian host family or a male dorm with other volunteers.
+The program spans anywhere from 1 to 13 weeks, depending upon your preference, and during that time, you will reside in Hebron with a Palestinian host family or a male dorm with other volunteers.

 What Does Joining Us Mean?

-By joining the Engage in the West Bank, Palestine, you not only support a local Palestinian organisation but also the Palestinian community in general.
+By joining Engage in the West Bank, Palestine, you support a local Palestinian organization and the Palestinian community in general.
 We offer low-priced courses for Palestinian students to empower lower-income families and give them access to affordable education and extra English language classes.
-The center also offers many free-of-charge workshops, seminars, and courses to support Palestinian refugees in the city of Hebron.
+The center also offers many free workshops, seminars, and courses to support Palestinian refugees in the city of Hebron.

 Finally, volunteers in Palestine can play an important role in contributing to the Palestinian community’s well-being.
 Your work with us helps to develop and build pathways to understanding.
-Many opportunities are offered on volunteer projects in Palestine supporting education and focusing on community development.
+Many opportunities are offered on volunteer projects in Palestine that support education and focus on community development.

 About Displaced Peoples In Palestine

 Many are surprised to learn that there are, in fact, Palestinian refugees within Palestine itself.
-The Palestinian diaspora is the largest group of displaced peoples in the world, with approximately 7.1 million dispersed globally.
+The Palestinian diaspora is the largest group of displaced peoples globally, with approximately 7.1 million dispersed globally.
 This phenomenon finds its roots in two key years within the mid-20th century.

 Over 700,000 Palestinians who fled during the Nakba from what was to become the new state of Israel to territories under Jordanian or Egyptian control thereafter became refugees, and their children to this day are still assigned refugee status.
-Palestinians also fled to other parts of the region as well including Lebanon, Syria, and Jordan, however, the latter was the only country in the world to offer citizenship to the newly displaced refugees.
-Additionally, many Palestinians eventually also migrated to other parts of the world such as Europe and the Americas.
+Palestinians also fled to other parts of the region, including Lebanon, Syria, and Jordan; however, the latter was the only country in the world that offered citizenship to the newly displaced refugees.
+Many Palestinians eventually also migrated to other parts of the world such as Europe and the Americas.

 Support Palestinian Refugee Camps